pmcharrison/psynet-mirror/docs/installation/docker_installation/shared_installation.rst

 Normally Docker Desktop will work out of the box on Linux and macOS machines, but there is lots of help available online if you get stuck.

-You need to set some settings in Docker Desktop once it's installed.
-Navigate to the Advanced Settings page, then do the following:
+You may need to set some settings in Docker Desktop once it's installed.
+Navigate to Docker Desktop settings, then look for an 'Advanced' tab.
+If you don't see such a tab, you can skip the following instructions.
+If you do see such a tab, do the following:

-1. Ensure that you have selected 'System' installation of Docker's CLI tools, rather than 'User'.
+1. Select 'System (requires password)' installation of Docker's CLI tools, rather than 'User'.
 2. Tick the box that says 'Allow the default Docker socket to be used'.
 3. Tick the box that says 'Allow privileged port mapping'.

-If you don't see these options, it might mean that you need to update to a more recent version of Docker Desktop.

 Step 2: Install PyCharm
 ^^^^^^^^^^^^^^^^^^^^^^^